 Unfortunately, currently there are no statistically systematic studies to assess forest related emission factors in DRC or in the Congo basin area.
 Indeed all the existing data (even national forest inventory data of some countries in the Congo Basin region) on forest biomass or carbon stock are not associated with estimates of their uncertainties at national scale.
 This factor makes these data unsuitable for carbon stock changes estimates at IPCC Tier 2 or Tier 3 level.
-Thus, in order to be able to submit its carbon stock change estimates with a Tier 2 or Tier 3 uncertainty level, DRC will have to use the data
+Thus, in order to be able to submit its carbon stock change estimates with a Tier 2 or Tier 3 uncertainty level, DRC will have to use the data of the planned national forest inventory (NFI, see Component 4).
+The NFI will have to generate data

-14 Université catholique de Louvain
+14 Université catholigue de Louvain